grrlgeek/sql-docs/docs/relational-databases/native-client-odbc-extensions-bulk-copy-functions/bcp-gettypename.md

  Indicates if token requested is a max type.

 ## Returns
  A string containing the SQL type name corresponding to the BCP type.
-If an invalid BCP type is specified, an empty string is returned..
+If an invalid BCP type is specified, an empty string is returned.

 ## Remarks
  The BCP type tokens are defined in the sqlncli.h header file and the sqlncli11.lib library.

- The table below specifies the possible BCP types, whether or not they are max types, and the expected output.
+ The following table specifies the possible BCP types, whether they're max types, and the expected output.

 |BCP type name|MaxType|Output|
 |-------------------|-------------|------------|